brenden17/Realtime-Analytics-with-Flask-on-Redis/readme.md

-# Real Analytics with redis on Flask
+# Realtime Analytics with redis on Flask

 This is Flask extension which implements real-time and scalable analytics based on Redis